JensRavens/jensravens.github.io/_posts/2020-7-7-e2e-encryption-with-rails.md

 }
 ```

-This code uses an async import (isn’t modern javascript cool?), which will tell webpacker to split the bundle into multiple chunks.
-This way the pgp library is only loaded if it is actually needed and will not block loading the page.
+This code uses an async import (isn’t modern javascript cool?), which will tell Webpacker to split the bundle into multiple chunks.
+This way the PGP library is only loaded if it is actually needed and will not block loading the page.

 Now let’s allow the user to generate a keypair: